-The "Corporate Performance Result" (expressed as a percentage) is based on the financial performance of the company and a discretionary performance adjustment.
-The company's financial performance for the 2018 fiscal year performance period (the "Financial Performance Result") is determined by a metric comprised of both (1) net new Digital Media ARR (as defined below) and (2) Bookings growth in Digital Experience, in both cases as set forth in the Operating Plan.
-As described in our Annual Report on Form 10-K for the fiscal year ended November 30, 2018, we define annualized recurring revenue, or ARR, in our Digital Media business as the sum of Creative ARR and Document Cloud ARR.
-We define Creative ARR as the sum of (1) the annual value of Creative Cloud subscriptions and services, plus (2) the annual contract value of Digital Publishing Suite, plus (3) the annual contract value of Creative Enterprise Term License Agreements.
-We define Document Cloud ARR as the sum of (1) the annual value of Document Cloud subscriptions and services, plus (2) the annual contract value of Document Cloud Enterprise Term License Agreements.
-A table showing the relationships between financial performance, as a percentage of the Operating Plan targets, and the funding results under the Executive Incentive Plan can be found in Exhibit 10.5 to the Current Report on Form 8-K Adobe filed with the SEC on January 26, 2018.
+The "Corporate Performance Result" (expressed as a percentage) is based on the financial performance of the company in fiscal year 2020 (the "Financial Performance Result") and a discretionary strategic performance adjustment of up to 25 percentage points up or down based on the Committee's assessment of the company's performance against its corporate priorities and objectives during the performance period (the "Strategic Performance Adjustment").
+The Financial Performance Result is determined by both (1) a Net New Sales metric comprised of net new Digital Media ARR (as defined below) and Bookings growth in Digital Experience, in both cases as set forth in the Operating Plan, and (2) GAAP revenue and non-GAAP EPS performance against the Operating Plan targets.

+As described in our Annual Report on Form 10-K for the fiscal year ended November 27, 2020, we define annualized recurring revenue, or ARR, in our Digital Media business as the sum of Creative ARR and Document Cloud ARR.
+We define Creative ARR as the sum of (1) the annual value of Creative Cloud subscriptions and services, plus (2) the annual contract value of Creative Enterprise Term License Agreements.
+We define Document Cloud ARR as the sum of (1) the annual value of Document Cloud subscriptions and services, plus (2) the annual value of Agreements.
+A table showing the relationships between financial performance, as a percentage of the Operating Plan targets, and the funding results under the Executive Incentive Plan can be found in Exhibit 10.1 to the Current Report on Form 8-K Adobe filed with the SEC on June 11, 2020.